oplS17projects/Fake-News/README.md

 David DaCosta (@anti-dave)

 - [ ] Webscraping/Parsing Web Data
+- [ ] Help Jake if need with Unit testing any webscraping functions
 - [ ] Evaluator

 I will work on webscraping & efficiently as well as neatly organizing data that is scraped.
 Dave will be leading evaluator construction.